upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 ### Observed structural concentrations

-Several concentrations become immediately visible:

-- **Execution governance is strongly activated.**
-  Operational × Execution and Managerial × Execution cells show high or medium activation.
-Methodologies and scaled frameworks dominate this space.

-- **Managerial governance of declared intent is strongly activated.**
-  Project, portfolio, and formal governance frameworks concentrate in Managerial × Intentional.
+The aggregated matrix reveals not merely variation, but a patterned distribution of governance effort across configurations.

+First, governance of **execution** is strongly institutionalized.
+Both operational and managerial modes are heavily activated in the Execution column.
+Methodologies concentrate governance in Operational × Execution, while scaled and portfolio frameworks reinforce Managerial × Execution.
+As a result, how work is performed and coordinated is extensively governed across families.

+Second, **managerially articulated intent** is also strongly governed.
+Project, portfolio, and enterprise governance frameworks heavily activate the Managerial × Intentional configuration.
+Organizational objectives, business cases, funding criteria, and compliance constraints are made explicit and institutionally controlled.

-- **Structural knowledge receives focused but uneven epistemic attention.**
-  Architecture-centric approaches strongly activate Epistemic × Structural, with reinforcement at Managerial × Structural.
+Third, **structural governance** receives partial but uneven emphasis.
+Architecture-centric approaches strongly activate Epistemic × Structural, while documentation-heavy and governance frameworks reinforce Managerial × Structural.
+Structure is therefore governable and often explicitly represented, though typically within bounded scopes.

-- **Epistemic × Intentional governance remains weakly activated.**
-  No analyzed family systematically centers durable, inspectable articulation of system-level intent as an epistemically governed knowledge asset.

-This pattern does not imply deficiency in any single family.
-It reveals a structural asymmetry in how governance effort is distributed across knowledge objects and governance modes.
+In contrast, **Epistemic × Intentional governance remains comparatively sparse**.
+No analyzed family strongly activates this configuration.
+Where intent is articulated, it is generally framed managerially (as plans, objectives, and compliance constraints) rather than epistemically (as durable, inspectable knowledge about system-level purpose, assumptions, non-goals, and long-term commitments).

+The most striking structural feature is therefore not a single weak cell, but an *empty configuration with systemic implications*: the absence of strong activation in the Epistemic × Intentional intersection.
+This configuration would correspond to sustained, explicit stewardship of system-level intent as a knowledge asset—governed, revisitable, and evolvable across initiatives and organizational transitions.

+The asymmetry is structural rather than accidental.
+Governance of activity, coordination, investment, and structure is well supported.
+Governance of durable system intent as epistemic knowledge is not systematically foregrounded across the analyzed families.

 ## Cross-family coverage of recurring challenges